Madoshakalaka/pipenv-setup/README.md

 sync dependencies in Pipfile.lock to setup.py

-An beautiful python package development tool.
+A beautiful python package development tool.

 Never need again to change dependencies manually in `setup.py` and enjoy the same dependency locking
 ### Install